• Skip to primary navigation

 3. Confirm All Flight Information

 • If your flight information is correct when it displays simply select YES.
-If incorrect, select NO and provide airline, flight number, and the city of departure to update your information.
+If incorrect, select NO and provide airline, flight number, and city of departure to update your information.

 • Know that if you have an “X” on the receipt, you will need to visit the nearest CBP officer for assistance.
 If you have an “O” on your receipt it means that you are declaring an item.
 The questions you answered YES will also be on the receipt.